 Traditional methods of heating with boilers and radiators are expensive and time consuming to install, radiators are often fitted where it is most convenient for the plumber rather than considering the layout and furnishings of the room, and usually one single programmer will control the whole central heating system, so even if one room is in use the whole house must be heated, causing a huge waste in energy.

 An awareness of energy efficiency has brought about changes in our thought processes and habits.
-Infrared heaters have been in use in Germany, Austria and The Netherlands for more than ten years, these countries have always been far more environmentally aware and ahead of others, this infrared technology is now widely available in the UK to home owners wishing to reduce their electricity consumption.
+Infrared heaters have been in use in Germany, Austria and The Netherlands for more than ten years, these countries have always been far more environmentally aware and ahead of others, this infrared technology is now widely available in the UK to home owners wishing to reduce their electricity consumption for domestic home heating.

 The standard design of our panels is a white finish made from a specially developed carbon fibre which will sustain high temperatures and is lightweight.
-Our new feature glass panels are slightly heavier, the highly polished surface and reflective quality provide a focal point.
+Our new feature glass panels are slightly heavier, the highly polished surface and reflective quality provide a focal point on the wall.

 Infrared heating firstly creates warmth on the skin, by stimulating the blood circulation the heat will permeate deeply around the body, body temperature is maintained by the insulating effect of the surrounding air.
 Heat can move around the body by encouraging optimum blood circulation for this reason infrared is the ideal choice for those sitting for long periods of time.
 Infrared also warms the very structure of the building, walls and objects are heated which in turn give off their own heat, providing long lasting warmth, homogenous atmosphere and therefore a healthier environment.